 As the managing editor for The Close, I get at least a dozen pitches per day in my inbox.
-If I don’t get to them immediately (which I never do) they quickly get buried under an avalanche that I rarely have time to dig through.
+If I don’t get to them immediately (which I never do), they quickly get buried under an avalanche that I rarely have time to dig through.
 It’s just not worth my time.

-1. Unlike Other Social Media, Linkedin is Designed for Business
+1. Unlike Other Social Media, LinkedIn Is Designed for Business

 2. Agents Can Use LinkedIn to Easily Contact High Net Worth People

 One of the most frustrating things about trying to break into luxury real estate is not having the Rolodex that some agents start with.
 After all, no matter how talented you are, the agent down the hall who has a dozen millionaires in their sphere has a natural advantage.
-They already have a foot in the door to get that all important first high net worth client.
+They already have a foot in the door to get that all-important, first high net worth client.

 Sure, it’s not free, but just remember your message will be one among four or five, instead of one among four or five hundred if you had sent an email instead.

-Warburg’s Gill Chowdhury built up his network with cold outreach on LinkedIn and even scored a $3 million dollar deal from his efforts:
+Warburg Manhattan’s Gill Chowdhury built up his network with cold outreach on LinkedIn and even scored a $3 million dollar deal from his efforts:

 “I started real estate with no network in place and I started doing rentals on Craigslist.
-I have successfully made the transition from a rental agent to a sales agent which started in sales.
+I have successfully made the transition from a rental agent to a sales agent, which started in sales.
 LinkedIn has been a factor in my transitioning to working heavily on the sell side.
 It’s a wonderful time we live in.
-The opportunity to DM a CEO or high level executive exists.
-In cold sales you need to get someone’s attention and LinkedIn provides a platform to make that happen.
+The opportunity to DM a CEO or high-level executive exists.
+In cold sales, you need to get someone’s attention and LinkedIn provides a platform to make that happen.

-3. LinkedIn Lets Agents Target Leads by Professional Instead of Personal Relationships
+3. LinkedIn Lets Agents Target Leads by Professional, Instead of Personal, Relationships

-While it’s true that some buyers or sellers like working with people who share the same interests, many don’t care what your favorite baseball team is.
+While it’s true that some buyers or sellers like working with people who share the same interests, many don’t care who your favorite baseball team is.
 Instead, they want to relate with you on a professional level.

-For example, successful people tend to donate to their alma maters, and also value working with alumni over other criteria.
+For example, successful people tend to donate to their alma maters, and also value working with alumni.
 This is why joining alumni associations can be a great networking tool.
-Of course you can also join alumni associations on LinkedIn.
+Of course, you can also join alumni associations on LinkedIn.

 Here’s Warburg’s Gannon Forrester on how he leverages these kinds of professional associations to get leads on LinkedIn:

 “LinkedIn is the 21st century version of cold calling, but it’s more targeted and can be more personal.
 I look for people who are in my network or connected to my network and send them direct messages.
-I will try and find some common ground.
+I will try to find some common ground.
 Either we went to the same school, NYU, or they work in the real estate field, or they are doing something I am really interested in and can talk about with them.
-Of course I will make sure to mention that if they ever are looking to invest in the Manhattan real estate market or just have any questions, I am always available to talk.”
+Of course, I will make sure to mention that if they ever are looking to invest in the Manhattan real estate market or just have any questions, I am always available to talk.”

-4. LinkedIn’s Lower Signal to Noise Ratio Means Your Content Stands Out More
+4. LinkedIn’s Lower Signal-to-Noise Ratio Means Your Content Stands Out More

-That might seem like an oxymoron, but spend even a few days trying to get engagement on your Facebook posts and you’ll see what we mean.
+That might seem like an oxymoron, but spend even a few days trying to get engagement on your Facebook page for content you worked hard on and you’ll see what we mean.

 Since there are fewer people trying to impress the same audience and you don’t have to compete with cute puppies and kittens, LinkedIn can get you a much higher engagement rate than other social media platforms.

-Cathleen Callen, an agent with Coldwell Banker Residential Brokerage in Chicagoland gets great engagement from posts on LinkedIn:
+Cathleen Callen, an agent with Coldwell Banker Residential Brokerage in Chicagoland, gets great engagement from posts on LinkedIn:

 Cathleen primarily uses Facebook and LinkedIn to promote her real estate business and some of her bigger deals have come from her presence on LinkedIn.
-For a while she was doing a Friday post called “Real Estate Thoughts for Friday” to stay more engaged with her audience and recently closed on a deal over a million dollars with someone who reached out to her from it.
+For a while, she was doing a Friday post called “Real Estate Thoughts for Friday” to stay more engaged with her audience, and recently closed on a deal over a million dollars with someone who reached out to her from it.
 Cathleen also tries to share mortgage information or any market trends to keep the content focused more on the business side of things, but will also occasionally post about upcoming open houses.

-If you’ve been slaving away on Facebook or Instagram for the past few months you know just how rare this kind of engagement is on those platforms.
+If you’ve been slaving away on Facebook or Instagram for the past few months, you know just how rare this kind of engagement is on those platforms.

-That low signal to noise ratio means that other kinds of posts besides articles tend to do very well on LinkedIn.
+That low signal-to-noise ratio means that other kinds of posts besides articles tend to do very well on LinkedIn.
 For example, that open house announcement you posted on Facebook that got no likes might have a better chance of connecting on LinkedIn.

-Coldwell Banker agent Jasmine Ransome gets most of her engagement on Linkedin through posting open houses and other events:
+Coldwell Banker agent Jasmine Ransome gets most of her engagement on LinkedIn through posting open houses and other events:

 6. LinkedIn WANTS You to Connect With People

 Maybe the best reason LinkedIn is so great for real estate agents is that the app is designed for you to connect with relevant people.
 Think about it.
-LinkedIn thrives as a platform if people can connect to professionals who will help them advance their career.
+LinkedIn can only thrive as a platform if people can connect to professionals who will help them advance their career.
 That means they are actively trying to set you up with buyers and sellers or others who can refer you to them.